 Payments of principal and interest on the Notes, except for interest exempt from U.S. federal income tax, and proceeds from the sale or other disposition of a Note may be subject to U.S. information reporting and back up withholding if the sale or payment is effected through a U.S. broker or another middleman with certain connections in the United States.
-Any amount withheld may be credited against a holder's U.S. federal income tax liability or refunded to the extent it exceeds the holder's liability.
+Any amount withheld may be credited against a Non-U.S. Holder's U.S. federal income tax liability or refunded to the extent it exceeds such holder's liability and the relevant information is timely furnished to the U.S. Internal Revenue Service.